helmiagustian/devise/README.md

 [![Build Status](https://api.travis-ci.org/plataformatec/devise.svg?branch=master)](http://travis-ci.org/plataformatec/devise)
 [![Code Climate](https://codeclimate.com/github/plataformatec/devise.svg)](https://codeclimate.com/github/plataformatec/devise)

+To do :

+* Add username
+* Set default scoped_views to true
+* Add simple design theme to it!

 This README is [also available in a friendly navigable format](http://devise.plataformatec.com.br/).

 Devise is a flexible authentication solution for Rails based on Warden.
 It: